Minor campaigns of 1815: Austrian III Corps

-On 22 June, a portion of the Austrian III Corps, under the Crown Prince of Württemberg. took possession of the entrenchments of Germersheim, on the left bank of the Rhine.
-Lieutenant Field Marshal Count Ludwig von Wallmoden-Gimborn was posted, with ten battalions and four squadrons, to observe and blockade of the Fortress of Landau, and the Queich Line.
+On 22 June, a portion of the Austrian III Corps under the Crown Prince of Württemberg took possession of the entrenchments of Germersheim on the left bank of the Rhine.
+Lieutenant Field Marshal Count Ludwig von Wallmoden-Gimborn was posted with ten battalions and four squadrons to observe and blockade the fortress of Landau and the Queich line.
 The main body of the corps stood between Bruchsal and Philippsburg.
-On 23 June the corps crossed the Rhine at Germersheim, and passed the Line of the Queich without opposition.
+On 23 June, the corps crossed the Rhine at Germersheim and passed the line of the Queich without opposition.

-The Crown Prince was directed to proceed by Wissembourg and Haguenau with a view to complete, in conjunction with the IV (Bavarian) Corps, the plan of intercepting the retreat of General Rapp.
+The Crown Prince was directed to proceed by Wissembourg and Haguenau to complete, in conjunction with the IV (Bavarian) Corps, the plan of intercepting General Rapp's retreat.

 On 24 June, the III Corps advanced to Bergzabern and Niederotterbach, engaged the French at both locations, and drove them back.
-Count Wallmoden left a small detachment to observe Landau, and advanced, with the remainder of his force, as far as Rheinzabern.
-On 25 June, the Crown Prince ordered the advance towards the Lines of Wissembourg, in two columns.
+Count Wallmoden left a small detachment to observe Landau and advanced with the remainder of his force as far as Rheinzabern.
+On 25 June, the Crown Prince ordered the advance towards the Lines of Wissembourg in two columns.
 The first column assembled at Bergzabern, and the second moved forward by Niederotterbach.
-Count Wallmoden was directed to advance upon Lauterburg.
-The Crown Prince advanced his Corps still further along the Haguenau road.
-His advanced guard pushed on to Ingolsheim, and the main body of the III Corps reached the Lines of Wissembourg; which the French abandoned in the night, and fell back upon the Forest of Haguenau, occupying the large village of Surbourg.
-On 26 June, the Crown Prince attacked and defeated the French at the last mentioned place, with his right column; whilst the left column, under Count Wallmoden, was equally successful in an attack which it made upon the French General Rothenburg, posted, with 6,000 infantry and a regiment of cavalry, at Seltz.
-On the following day, General Rapp fell back upon the Defile of Brumath; but this he quit in the night, and took up a favourable position in the rear of the Souffel, near Strasbourg.
-His force comprised twenty four battalions of infantry, four regiments of cavalry, and numerous artillery, and amounted to nearly 24,000 men.
+Count Wallmoden was directed to advance upon Lauterbourg.
+The Crown Prince advanced his corps still further along the Haguenau road.
+His advanced guard pushed on to Ingolsheim, and the main body of the III Corps reached the Lines of Wissembourg, which the French abandoned during the night, falling back upon the Forest of Haguenau and occupying the large village of Surbourg.
+On 26 June, the Crown Prince attacked and defeated the French at Surbourg with his right column, whilst the left column under Count Wallmoden was equally successful in an attack on the French General Rothenburg, posted with 6,000 infantry and a regiment of cavalry at Seltz.
+On the following day, General Rapp fell back upon the defile of Brumath; he quit this position during the night and took up a favourable position to the rear of the Souffel, near Strasbourg.
+His force comprised twenty-four battalions of infantry, four regiments of cavalry, and numerous artillery, amounting to nearly 24,000 men.

-The Crown Prince of Württemberg engaged General Rapp's Army of the Rhine on 28 June at the Battle of La Suffel, but despite outnumbering the French two to one, the Austrian forces were repelled.
-Rapp, however, withdrew into the Fortress of Strasbourg shortly after the action, Austrian numbers telling.
-The loss of the III Corps on this occasion amounted to 75 officers, and 2,050 men, killed and wounded, while that of the French was about 3,000 men.
+The Crown Prince of Württemberg engaged General Rapp's Army of the Rhine on 28 June at the Battle of La Suffel; despite outnumbering the French two to one, the Austrian forces were repelled.
+Rapp, however, withdrew into the fortress of Strasbourg shortly after the action, the Austrian numerical advantage proving decisive.
+The losses of the III Corps on this occasion amounted to 75 officers and 2,050 men killed and wounded, while those of the French were about 3,000 men.